SiphosethuCrescendo/RaceDay_POE/README.md

 RaceDay is a full-stack, API-driven event management platform built for South Africa's road running, walking, and cycling community.
-It allows **Event Organisers** to create and manage events, categories, routes, and results, while **Participants** can browse events, enter categories, track their personal result history, and access live weather and route information ahead of race day.
+It allows **Event Organisers** to create and manage events, categories, routes, and results, while **Participants** can browse events, enter categories, track their personal result history, and access live weather and route information ahead

 This repository contains Part 1 of a three-part Portfolio of Evidence: system planning, including the Entity Relationship Diagram, the API endpoint plan, and the SQL database script.
 No application code has been written yet — that begins in Part 2.